Lbefikadu/Analysis-Projects/README.md

 ### Welcome!
 These are some of the mini assignments and projects I completed during my undergraduate.

 #### To access these files, click on the green button to the top right labeled "Code" and a drop down menu should appear.
 Click on "Open with GitHub Desktop".
-Once GitHub Desktop is opened, click "Open in Visual Studio Code".
-Once opened, all the files within this repository should appear to the left.
+Once GitHub Desktop is opened, click "Choose..." and select a local path where you want to clone the repository.
+Once you choose the path, click "Clone".
+Once cloned, click "Open in Visual Studio Code" in GitHub Desktop.
+Once Visual Studio is opened, all the files within this repository should appear to the left.
 To access the HTML files, right click on the file name and click "Open with Live Server" on the menu that appears.
 The file should then open in a local web browser.

 * **"BPD Crime Data Visualization.pdf":** *Visualizations using Tableau on crimes from the Baltimore Police Database*
 * **"Coronavirus Exploratory Data Analysis.Rmd" and "Coronavirus-Exploratory-Data-Analysis.html":** *An analysis of the trends in the beginning stages of COVID-19 using R (data source: WHO and CDC)*